Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Results and Discussion

 \subsection{Reconstruction with noise-free observation}

 Figures~\ref{fig:wavefieldGP_out_noisefree} and \ref{fig:wavefieldGP_in_noisefree} show the snapshot of the reference data (filtered original data) and the reconstructed wavefield obtained by the present method (ROM+LSE) and the Gaussian process regression (GPR) at a certain time.
+The cases for comparisons of the wavefield in Figures ~\ref{fig:wavefieldGP_out_noisefree} and \ref{fig:wavefieldGP_in_noisefree} were randomly selected.
+Therefore, the chosen cases are not necessarily the cases with the lowest reconstruction error for each method.
+It should be noted that not only the best performance, but also the variance in the estimation are important for wavefield reconstruction.
+The detailed comparisons are conducted based on the reconstruction error.

-The observation sites with green color indicate the used observation for estimation, and the black circles are not used ones.
+The green square symbols indicate the observation sites used for estimation, and the black circles are not used ones.
 Distributions of the acceleration were estimated from the observed signal measured with all available observation sites.
-Although only the wavefields in horizontal direction are shown in Figures ~\ref{fig:wavefieldGP_out_noisefree} and \ref{fig:wavefieldGP_in_noisefree}, the trend in the reconstructed wavedields in UD direction were similar to those in the horizontal directions.
-The observed signals are assumed not to be contaminated by noise.
-For reconstruction using the GPR-based method, the distribution of the Fourier spectrum on the grid was estimated (spatially interpolated) from the Fourier spectra obtained at the observation sites.
+Although only the wavefields in horizontal direction are shown in Figures~\ref{fig:wavefieldGP_out_noisefree} and \ref{fig:wavefieldGP_in_noisefree}, the trend in the reconstructed wavedields in UD direction were similar to those in the horizontal directions.
+The observed signals are assumed to not be contaminated by noise.
+For reconstruction using the GPR-based method, the distribution of the Fourier spectra on the grid was estimated (spatially interpolated) from the Fourier spectra obtained at the observation sites.
+After reconstruction of the Fourier spectra, time series wavefields are calculated, the same as the ROM-based method.
 Model construction and estimation were conducted separately for the real and imaginary parts of each frequency in each direction.
 The squared exponential kernel was used as the kernel function.
-The noise variance and the parameters included in the kernel function, which are the parameters for the GPR, were optimized for each component of the data by Bayesian optimization for only the first case of the dataset, and the optimized parameters were used for the other cases.
+The noise variance and the parameters included in the kernel function, which are the parameters for the GPR-based method, were optimized for each component (frequencies and spatial directions) of the data by Bayesian optimization for only the first case of the dataset, and the optimized parameters were used for the other cases.
+This Bayesian optimization of the hyperparameter was only conducted for the GPR-based method.
+It should be noted that the GPR-based method uses almost no information regarding the seismic wavefield, such as the relationship between frequency and wavelength and the basis of the wavefield.
+On the other hand, the ROM-based method uses effective prior information regarding the wavefield, such as the mode of the wavefield.